dylanmm/LISB/README.md

 "#".*   { /* ignore whitespaces */ }
 %%
 ```
 Every token is either a string (STRING) or an integer (NUMBER).
-Other language examples implement reserved words like 'IF' or 'THEN', as a separate token types, but as I was creating a language with more complicated features I wanted to keep the lexical analysis and syntax parsing as simple as possible.
+Other language examples implement reserved words like 'IF' or 'THEN', as a separate token types.
+As I was creating a language with more complicated features, I wanted to keep the lexical analysis and syntax parsing as simple as possible.

 A **STRING** can be any number of letters (no numbers included).
 Single characters and common operators, like '+', '-', and '<', are all string tokens.
 LISB doesn't support floating point type, so any **NUMBER** can only be an integer.
 LISB is not whitespace sensitive.
 All whitespace, including newlines, are ignored.

 #### Syntax Parsing
 The Bison BNF from LISB.bison: